Waterbird Project research findings from the MDB EWKR Project- an overview

-The following is an overview of some preliminary key results and trends from our camera nest data and satellite tracking data so far.
+The following is an overview of some key findings and trends from our camera nest data and satellite tracking data so far.
 Our data analysis is ongoing, so watch this space for further updates on our findings…

 Nesting habitats differ within and among sites and species